pubky/pubky-knowledge-base/FAQ.md

 Yes.
 You'll need port forwarding or tunneling if behind NAT.

 **Q17.
 How can I explore data on a homeserver?**
-Use [[Pubky Explorer]] ([explorer.pubky.app](https://explorer.pubky.app)), a web-based file browser for public Pubky data.
+Use [[PubkyExplorer|Pubky Explorer]] ([explorer.pubky.app](https://explorer.pubky.app)), a web-based file browser for public Pubky data.
 Enter any public key or path (e.g., `pubky://your-key/pub/pubky.app/profile.json`) to browse files and directories stored on homeservers.
 Features include keyboard navigation, file preview, directory traversal, and shareable URLs.

 **Q18.
 How can I run the complete Pubky stack locally for development?**
-Use [[Pubky Docker]], a Docker Compose orchestration that runs the entire Pubky Social stack with one command.
+Use [[PubkyDocker|Pubky Docker]], a Docker Compose orchestration that runs the entire Pubky Social stack with one command.
 It includes Pkarr relay, homeserver (with PostgreSQL), Pubky Nexus (with Neo4j and Redis), and the Pubky App frontend—all preconfigured and ready to use.
 Clone the repository, configure `.env` for testnet or mainnet, and run `docker compose up -d`.
 Perfect for testing integrations, developing custom frontends, or learning how all components interact.
-See [[Pubky Docker]] for setup instructions.
+See [[PubkyDocker|Pubky Docker]] for setup instructions.

 **Q19.
 When should I use Pubky Docker vs SDK libraries?**
 Use the SDK libraries ([@synonymdev/pubky](https://www.npmjs.com/package/@synonymdev/pubky) for JavaScript, [pubky](https://crates.io/crates/pubky) for Rust) when building applications that interact with Pubky.
-Only use [[Pubky Docker]] if you need to run the full stack locally to experiment with Pubky Nexus, test custom social frontends, debug cross-component issues, or learn the complete architecture.
+Only use [[PubkyDocker|Pubky Docker]] if you need to run the full stack locally to experiment with Pubky Nexus, test custom social frontends, debug cross-component issues, or learn the complete architecture.
 For most app development, the SDK libraries connected to public infrastructure are simpler and faster.

 **Q20.
 How is redundancy handled?**
 Use mirrors in PKARR.
 Clients pick healthy ones.